Helicopter Accidents

 Problems on the Platform or Landing Zone

-The platform operator bears significant responsibility for maintaining a safe environment for helicopter operations.
-A helideck that is cluttered with equipment, poorly lit for night operations, or contaminated with oil or debris creates hazards that can cause a crash during approach or landing.
-Gas flares and physical structures on the platform can create unpredictable wind patterns that affect the final approach.
+The platform operator bears significant responsibility for maintaining a safe environment.
+A helideck that is cluttered, poorly lit, or contaminated with oil creates severe landing hazards.
+Furthermore, gas flares and physical structures on the platform can create unpredictable, dangerous wind patterns.

 Communication Errors